Anarchism in Argentina: Infamous Decade and Perón government

 On September 6, 1931, José Félix Uriburu came to power in Argentina via a coup d'état starting a series of military governments known as the Infamous Decade.
 The anarchist FORA, the sole FORA since the FORA IX was renamed as the Argentine Syndicates' Union (USA) in 1922, went underground immediately.
 A number of distributors of La Protesta were arrested or killed within a year of Uriburu's ascension to power.
 Deciding it had become impossible to distribute the paper, the publishers of La Protesta ceased making it and disseminated an underground newspaper named Rebelión instead.
 After martial law was lifted in 1932, La Protesta, the anarchist weekly La Antorcha, and FORA unions in Santa Fe and Rosario published a manifesto called "Eighteen Months of Military Terror" about the repression they had endured.
 In this year the second Regional Anarchist Conference was held in Rosario - the first having taken place in Buenos Aires in 1922.
 It had been planned by anarchists imprisoned under Uriburu.
 The congress set up a regional committee for anarchist co-ordination, which eventually led to the founding of the Argentine Anarcho-Communist Federation (FACA) in 1935.

-The Spanish Civil War, which broke out in 1936, was an important topic for the Argentinian anarchists.
+The Spanish Civil War, which broke out in 1936, was an important topic for the Argentine anarchists.
 Various anarchists left to fight in the war and the FACA's official newspaper Acción Libertaria published special editions dedicated to it.

 In 1946, President Juan Perón came to power.
 With the emergence of Peronism, more and more labor unions (especially the socialist ones) became Peronist, and anarchist unions - which had already suffered a significant decline during the previous decade - lost all of their remaining strength.
 The anarchist representation in the labor movement became minimal.
 When Peronism became the mainstream ideology of the Argentine working people, it replaced the old mainstream labor ideologies (including anarchism, socialism and communism), which never again regained their old importance among the working class.
 FORA, the traditional anarchist union, was closed as a result of this.
 In 1952, following the imprisonment and torture of several FORA members, anarchists of all factions launched a campaign to inform the public of this situation.
 After the violent coup that overthrew Perón in 1955, anarchist periodicals reappeared openly once again, among them La Protesta and Acción Libertaria.
-However, Argentinian anarchism could never recover as a movement with popular roots.
+However, Argentine anarchism could never recover as a movement with popular roots.